MatchaCrisp/RandoPoll/patchNotes.md

 ## December 28 2021: SQL
 How to store data of unknown format well into a RDBMS?
+Current solution: lump it into a JSON and just dump it in!

 - implement dbworks class as postgresql connector
 - stored all sensitive information in separate ini file (updated gitignore)